This post may contain affiliate links. Please read our disclosure policy.

 - Next, make your creamy dressing.
 Combine Greek yogurt, mayonnaise, dijon mustard, dill, garlic, salt and pepper in a small bowl.
 Mix until thoroughly combined.

-- In a large mixing bowl, combine cooked potatoes, hard boiled eggs, onion, chopped pickles, green pepper, and creamy dressing.
+- Combine.
+In a large mixing bowl, combine cooked potatoes, hard boiled eggs, onion, chopped pickles, green pepper, and creamy dressing.
 Mix gently until thoroughly combined.
 Add additional salt and black pepper to taste.

-How to store
+How to Store

 To make ahead or store leftovers, store in an airtight container in the refrigerator for up to 4 days.

-Recipes to serve it with
+Recipes to Serve it With

 This dill pickle potato salad recipe is the perfect side dish for classic burgers and hot dogs, or try one of these!